SKULSHADY/material-rounded-theme/README.md

 - `src/utils/styles.ts` - the component style upgrade application functions.
 - `src/material-you-utilities.ts` - the entrypoint file which calls these functions, sets up triggers, and defines the configuration panel custom element.

-TypeScript types and interface and constants can be found in `src/models`.
+TypeScript types and interface and constants can be found in `src/models`, along with constants used throughout the module.
 Other helper functions can be found in `src/utils`.

 The styles used by the component style upgrade functions can be found in the `src/css` folder, where they are named after the custom elements they are applied to.
-They must also be added to the `src/constants/styles.ts` file elements object to be picked up by the component style upgrade functions.
+They must also be added to the `src/css/index.ts` file elements object to be picked up by the component style upgrade functions.

-To build this theme, either make a commit (to your own fork) or run the command `npm run build`.
+To build this module, either make a commit (to your own fork) or run the command `npm run build`.
 The compiled JavaScript module is located at `dist/material-you-utilities.min.js`.
 Webpack can take a little bit of time to run, especially the first time you run it after opening the terminal.